TechneWare/SmarterMail.Cli/README.md

 This same basic pattern can be used to implement as many of the API endpoints as you would like.

 # Extending the CLI
-While this may not be quite as straight forwad as adding endpoints to the API, adding new commands is fairly simple.
+While adding new commands to the API may not be quite as straightforward as adding endpoints, the process is fairly simple.
 The more complex part is figuring out how those commands should interact with the internals of the CLI utility.

-Every command inherits from `CommandBase`, `ICommand` and `ICommandFactory`
+Every command inherits from `CommandBase`, `ICommand`, and `ICommandFactory`

-Lets take a look at this very basic example of implementing the `Print` command:
+Let's take a look at this very basic example of implementing the `Print` command:
 ```csharp
 public class PrintCommand : CommandBase, ICommand, ICommandFactory
 {